rocketacademy/sarah-classic/projects/project-1-scissors-paper-stone.md

 ### Formatting

 Make the output of your game look nice.
-You can use string `'<br>'` to create new lines in the output.
+You can use string `'\n'` to create new lines in the output.
 Your output might look something like this:

 ```text
 The computer chose scissors ✂️.